nystudio107/seomatic/README.md

 	{# Truncate a string on word boundaries using the 'truncateStringOnWord' variable #}
     {% do craft.seomatic.truncateStringOnWord( THESTRING, DESIREDLENGTH ) %}

-**THESTRING** is the string to be truncated, and the optional **DESIREDLENGTH** parameter specifies the desired length in characters.  the Returned string will be broken on a whole-word boundary, with an … appended to the end if it is truncated.
+**THESTRING** is the string to be truncated, and the optional **DESIREDLENGTH** parameter specifies the desired length in characters.
+The returned string will be broken on a whole-word boundary, with an … appended to the end if it is truncated.

 You shouldn't need to use truncateStringOnWord() for SEO Meta like `seoTitle` & `seoDescription` that have character limitations, because SEOmatic will truncate them for you automatically.
 However you may find this function handy for other purposes.